codecat555/talon-personalization/README.md

 thing one,thing two
 ```

 With this configuration, the module will create a new Talon context which will take precedence over the corresponding knausj_talon context as long as the personalization feature is enabled.
-This new context will ignore the `thing one` command, and will respond to `thing two` just as it would have originally responded to `thing one`.
+This new context will cause the `thing one` command to be ignored, and will respond to `thing two` just as it would have originally responded to `thing one`.

 If you also wanted to replace the `lorax` command with `speak for trees`, the `source_replacements.csv` file would look like this: